cypress-io/cypress/npm/react/cypress/component/basic/styles/README.md

-With `cypress-react-unit-test`, you can add styles to your component in three ways:
+With `@cypress/react`, you can add styles to your component in three ways:

 ```js
 mount(<Component />, {